revbayes/revbayes.github.io/workshops/munich_palges_2019.md

 - It is recommended that you review the <i>Pre-workshop Materials</i> listed below if you do not already have a strong understanding of likelihood-based phylogenetics, probability, and Bayesian inference.
 These video lectures are by <a href="https://phylogeny.uconn.edu/">Paul Lewis</a> and provide a clear overview of these topics.
 Additionally, a list of papers describing RevBayes and graphical models is provided as suggested background reading.

-venue: Museum of Paleontology, LMU Munich, Germany
+venue: Room D114, Museum of Paleontology, Richard-Wagner Str 10, LMU Munich, Germany

 instructors:
 - <a href="http://hoehna.org/">Sebastian Höhna</a>